gpmd/vagrant-puppet-boilerplate/README.md

 ### Apache user and group permissions

 We found that we ran into a problem whereby Apache couldn't write to any files or folders.
 In order to 'fix' this we made a change to `myproject/site/Vagrantfile`.
-[This Gblog post](http://www.robertprice.co.uk/robblog/2013/06/allowing-apache-to-write-to-vagrant/) has more information on the problem if you're interested.
+[This blog post](http://www.robertprice.co.uk/robblog/2013/06/allowing-apache-to-write-to-vagrant/) has more information on the problem if you're interested.

 We changed this line: